TGM-HIT/syt5-gek1051-mobile-application-unemployed/TechDoc.md

 - [Jest Official Documentation](https://jestjs.io/docs/getting-started)

-# **Datastore and Data Synchronization**

-The datastore is built on a **document-based NoSQL database** using **CouchDB**, which provides built-in synchronization and replication capabilities.
-This ensures that data remains consistent across multiple clients, even in distributed environments.
+# Datastore

+The datastore consists of two main schemas: the Shopping List Schema and the List Item Schema.
+These schemas define the structure for storing shopping lists and their corresponding items in a document-based NoSQL database.

-## **Data Storage and Synchronization**
+## Data Storage and Synchronization

-The database employs a **soft deletion strategy** instead of permanently removing documents.
-When a shopping list or an item is deleted, it is not erased from the database but instead marked with a `"deleted": true` flag.
-This strategy is used because:
+The database uses **PouchDB** for local storage and **CouchDB** as the remote database, enabling real-time bidirectional synchronization.
+To prevent permanent data loss, a **soft deletion** strategy is used: instead of removing documents, they are marked with a `deleted: true` flag.
+This approach ensures:

-- **Data Integrity** – Ensures that all deletions are properly synchronized across instances.
+- **Data integrity** by keeping a record of deleted items while maintaining sync consistency.
-- **Historical Tracking** – Deleted items remain available for reference and can be restored if necessary.
+- **Historical reference and recovery**, allowing deleted lists/items to be restored if necessary.
-- **Replication Safety** – Prevents data inconsistencies that may arise during multi-master replication.
-- **Conflict Handling** – CouchDB’s conflict resolution mechanisms ensure that deleted records are propagated correctly without inconsistencies.

-## **Shopping List Schema**
+- **Proper handling of replication**, preventing inconsistencies during sync operations.

+### Shopping List Schema

 The Shopping List Schema represents a shopping list entity, including metadata and optional location details.